 The current study empirically evaluated the e-School demo in Kenya and focused more attention on the original NEPAD e-School objectives to establish the level to which the project was succeeding.
-The study aligned its five specific objectives to the original NEPAD e-School objectives.
-As a result the study evaluates the achievement of each of the NEPAD e-School objectives.
 This approach is believed to be more focused, detailed and academic-oriented than the monitoring and evaluations hitherto undertaken by COL, thereby adding value to the monitoring and evaluation (M&E) inbuilt in the pilot phase of the NEPAD e-School initiative.
 The outcome of this study would inform the e-Africa Commission on the suitability of infrastructure; content and communication quality; training effectiveness for the NEPAD e-School vision; relevance of the use of the infrastructure to ICT integration in learning; the users' satisfaction with the infrastructure; and the benefits of the project from the perspective of students and teachers.
-The outcome of the study would be useful to those looking for expert opinion on e-School systems (NEPAD, 2005).
+The outcome of the study would be useful to those looking for expert opinion on e-School systems (NEPAD, 2008).
 Theoretically, the study contributes to discussions and debates surrounding IS success evaluations.